 She believed in me.
 And for whatever reason I believed her.

 It was fuel, it propelled me.
 And just like that, I got some running shoes and started hobbling my way through Couch to 5k.
 My friends check in on me often, and tell me encouraging things.
 They believe in me.
 It’s fuel, it propels me.
 Abby runs with me.
 She tells me I can keep going when I’m not so sure….
 It’s fuel.

 It’s so very powerful when someone believes in you…. when you don’t believe in yourself.

 Especially when it’s someone you don’t live with (because lets face it, those people will tell you anything🤣).

 Driving to an errand last week Matt was telling me about that morning’s workout.
-He said his trainer Mike wanted him to lift more weight than he thought he could.
+He said his coach Mike wanted him to lift more weight than he thought he could.
 And then he did.

 Matt teared up a little as he said “he believed I could do it.
 I didn’t think I could do it.
 It felt really good to have him believe in me.”
 Awww, babe ❤

 I kind of squealed “yes!
 That’s exactly why my fat ass is out there running every night!”

 This isn’t really a running story (although I’m going on 3 mons of this craziness and I’m kind of proud of that 😊).

 It’s just… I wonder what we could accomplish if we believed great things about each other more.
 I truly think we could change the world.